deadroxy/valetbike/README.md

 * If you hover over the pin, it will display the station name (currently very finicky about cursor position)

 3. Visit rides and pricing page
-* Use the navigation bar at the top to visit the ride and pricing pages (both static)
+* Use the navigation bar at the top to visit the ride and FAQ pages (both static)

 4. Create an account/login
 * Use the navigation bar at the top to visit the signup page.